-As a part of our Community Schools program, students have the opportunity to participate in academic success programs during RedHawks' Rising after-school programs and Saturday Success Academy as well as enhancement activities to engage students in accessing resources to support students' career-related experiences, health and social resources and student and family resources.
+As a part of our Community Schools program, students have the opportunity to participate in academic success programs to engage students in accessing resources to support students' career-related experiences, health and social resources and student and family resources.

-If you have questions about these opportunities, please contact Rose Zoellner, our Community School Coordinator.
+If you have questions about these opportunities, please contact Gina Ayers.

 TAKE Values What it means at SAHS: We're living this value if F FAMILY Relationships are the foundation of our community; our shared experiences lead to authentic connections and empathy.
 Every student can identify at least one kind, caring adult.
 We approach each other with empathy and a desire to understand.
 We hold each other accountable, with kindness and high expectations.
 L LEARNING The pursuit of academic excellence is relevant, rigorous and results-focused.
 Students and teachers, together, understand the purpose and value of what they are learning and why it matters.
 We are consistently implementing WICOR strategies across courses.
 We are integrating Social Emotional Learning across our curriculum.
 Our classrooms and programs actively engage teachers, learners, and families to achieve their best. ı INCLUSION Everyone learns best when they feel safe, welcome, and connected.
 Learning and school settings are culturally responsive and affirming.
 Students and staff can fully show up at SAHS when their whole identity is not just respected but embraced.
 Students and staff feel they belong.
 We recognize, affirm, and support everyone to thrive by living out their full identity.
 SAHS is integrated and connected into the community; parents, community members, and businesses are partners in providing opportunities that reflect the broader Albany community.
 G GROWTH Every person at SAHS is on a path to be the best version of themselves.
 We support our people to take risks, fail forward, and celebrate their success.
 We allow students and staff the opportunity to take risks and succeed or fail in a supportive environment.
 Students and staff have high expectations for themselves and others.
-We recognize and respond to trauma. н HOPE We believe in the possible.
+We recognize and respond to trauma. н НОРЕ We believe in the possible.
 Regardless of current circumstances, every person should feel supported to choose their path, achieve their goals, and persevere through challenges.
 We're in this together.
 Students and staff feel supported even when times are challenging.
 We set ambitious goals for ourselves and relentlessly pursue them.
 We keep watch for and celebrate "A-ha" moments.
-We focus on what is best for kids. Т TRANSFORMATION We want to prepare students for more than just college and careers; we want to prepare - We push to our growth edges, which are outside of our comfort zone and to the place of productive struggle.
+We focus on what is best for kids.
+T TRANSFORMATION We want to prepare students for more than just college and careers; we want to prepare We push to our growth edges, which are outside of our comfort zone and to the place of productive struggle.